rajatguptakgp/rajatguptakgp/README.md

 ### Hi 👋, I'm Rajat

 - I am an AI/ML Enthusiast.
 Always learning.
-- Currently working in Object Detection and Tracking with the Computer Vision team at Walmart Labs.
 - I look forward to collaborating with researchers and creators.
 - My current goals are to contribute more to open-source projects and participate in Kaggle competitions.